94) The Book Of The Dead vs The Book Of Life

 We can conclude from this that all children younger than the age of accountability, regardless of infant baptism into a faith or belonging to a faith-less family, are found written in the book of life and enjoy eternal life.

-But the Bible states flat-out that it is possible to be blotted out of this book.
+But the Bible states flat-out that it is possible for adults to be blotted out of this book.

 Jesus himself confirmed this.